neo4j-devtools/graph-app-kit/src/utils/GraphAppBase/README.md

 ```

 ### Username + Password prompt
-For convienience reasons there's a credentials form included in this component which can be used to collect username + password from the user in the cases where Neo4j Desktop does not know about it.
+For convenience reasons there's a credentials form included in this component which can be used to collect username + password from the user in the cases where Neo4j Desktop does not know about it.
 Here's example usage code for it:

 ```javascript static